William Roger Brown: Career

 Brown made a large fortune as a clothier.
-He was appointed a Justice of the Peace for Wiltshire and became the owner of land at Beckington which made him its lord of the manor.
+In 1867 he was appointed as a Justice of the Peace for Wiltshire and later chaired the Trowbridge bench of magistrates.
+He bought land at Beckington which made him its lord of the manor.
 He was a leading figure in Wiltshire's textile industry and at one time employed a thousand people in the cloth mills of the Brown & Palmer company (reconstituted as Palmer & Mackay in 1877).
 One of the original members of Wiltshire County Council, he was commissioned as a deputy lieutenant for the county in 1898, and was appointed High Sheriff for 1898–99.